 Meeting rooms are available at the Martin Luther King Jr. Memorial Library and most of the 25 neighborhood libraries.
-Study rooms are available at ten locations:
+Study rooms are available at eleven locations:

 |Dorothy I. Height/Benning||Petworth|